-This marble Matcha Banana Bread is a fun twist to the delicious classic banana bread recipe.
+This marble Matcha Banana Bread is a colorful twist to my delicious and more classic brown butter banana bread recipe.
 It is dense yet moist, with a deep flavor from the brown butter, and a hint of earthiness from the matcha green tea.

-Ever since I made this classic banana bread with brown butter, I can’t help but use brown butter in this Matcha Banana Bread recipe too.
-Once you try it, you can’t go back to regular butter in banana bread.
+You may have noticed I make all of my banana breads with brown butter – like this lemon banana bread and even in this chocolate banana bread if you wanted to.
+Sure, it’s an extra step, but it enhances the banana flavor so much that I can’t help but use brown butter in this Matcha Banana Bread recipe too.
+Trust me, once you try it, you can’t go back to regular butter in banana bread.

-The deep flavor of brown butter truly enhances the entire recipe, it goes really well with banana, and gives the bread this nutty flavor even without using any nuts in the batter.
-I chose to do marble Matcha swirls to add hints of earthiness but not too overpowering Matcha flavor.
+Not only does the deep flavor of brown butter goes really well with banana, and gives the bread this nutty flavor even without using any nuts in the batter.
+Also, I chose to do marble Matcha swirls instead of a full Matcha banana bread to add hints of earthiness but not too overpowering Matcha flavor.

 - Banana – mashed banana is obviously the star ingredient in this matcha banana bread recipe and cannot be substituted.
 It is best to use very ripe bananas for maximum flavor.